heyothy/Heyothy.github.io/_pages/threat-modeling.md

 ---
 layout: single
-title: Threat Modeling
+title: What are the assets
 permalink: /threat-modeling/
 toc: true
-toc_label: "Threat Modeling"
+toc_label: "What are the assets"
 toc_icon: "code"
 sidebar:
   nav: